 Child Soldiers: Used by the horses in volume five, one in particular serving as a catalyst for Ena the hyena's (and her and her fellow horses') character development.
 Tarouza is basically a child general.

 Children Are Innocent: The young meat-eaters are the easiest for Tarouza to influence.
 Capri and the four lion cubs show up at Tarouza's festival in volume four, while the older lions are too prideful to attend.

 Civilized Animal: In striving for his goal, Tarouza makes the animals around him smarter.
 Some characters, like Jyu, disapprove intensely of this.

 Crapsack World: To the animals of Animal Land, their world is this.
 A world where the weak lose their loved ones and where even some of the strong question their very existence.

 Cry for the Devil: Giller's past is finally revealed in chapter 42.
 He was born in the year 4078 to a park ranger and a religious studies scholar.
 When his ability to speak to animals was discovered, he was thrust into the media which made both him and his family fabulously wealthy.
 However, when he tried to get away from all the attention, his father became abusive and started drinking when no more money came in.
-With advice from his mother, Giller stabbed his father and watched him slowly die realizing how much pain he caused, forgiving his son and mother for everything he's done.
-Thus starts Giller's ambition to create a creature capable of wiping all life on Earth under the twisted belief that it will bring out the best in everyone right before their dying moments.
+With advice from his mother, Giller stabbed his father and watched with wonder as, in his last moments, he realized how much pain he had caused and apologized to his son and wife for everything he's done.
+Thus starts Giller's ambition to create a creature capable of wiping all life on Earth under the twisted belief that everyone will be purified through death, once they realize that their wordly possessions and horrible actions.

 Dance Party Ending: After the conflict between Tarouza's animal village and Capri's lion family is resolved when Tarouza helps them fight against evil lions, Tarouza holds a festival for the entire village, including such recently made discoveries as "dancing" and "wine".